- Working Group

 In addition, consideration could be given to the site of the former RSL caravan park on Point Peron Road as a caravan park again (but not for permanent residents), however this would be subject to an operator obtaining the necessary approvals.

-This area, southwest of Memorial Drive, includes four existing recreation camps (holiday homes leased by private groups) and the RSL clubrooms, and former recreation camp sites, now vacant.
+This area, southwest of Memorial Drive, includes four existing recreation camps (holiday homes leased by private groups), the RSL clubrooms, and former recreation camp sites, now vacant.

 The former recreation camp sites present an opportunity for low-impact, short-stay accommodation, such as eco-tents, ‘glamping’ or cabins.

-Further consideration will be given to this proposal as part of a policy on the future management of the remaining recreation camps to be prepared by the Department of Biodiversity, Conservation and Attractions – refer to recommendation 7.
+Further consideration is being given to this proposal as part of a policy on the future management of the remaining recreation camps to be prepared by the Department of Biodiversity, Conservation and Attractions – refer to recommendation 7.

 The alignment and design of Garden Island Highway (identified as an Other Regional Roads reservation in the MRS) to be appropriately considered, in consultation with the Department of Defence, and cognisant of the environmental values of Cape Peron and Lake Richmond.

-The City of Rockingham, in consultation with the Department of Planning, Lands and Heritage and the Department of Defence, will prepare a transport study that will include, but is not limited to:
+The City of Rockingham, in consultation with the Department of Planning, Lands and Heritage and the Department of Defence, is preparing a transport study that includes, but is not limited to: